Keating Supercars

 Keating Supercars was a low-volume kit car manufacturer based in Bolton, England.
 They made their debut in July 2006 with the launch of the TKR.
 They built four cars since its launch, the SKR, TKR, ZKR and the Bolt.
 At the racing car show, Autosport International 2016, Keating Supercars unveiled a road version of the Bolt to be sold in the US.
 Anthony Keating is the founder and CEO of Keating Supercars and designer of the Keating SKR, TKR and ZKR.
 Keating was born in Manchester, UK and took a course at the Automobile Engineering institute at the University of Bolton, UK.
 Keating graduated with an MBA in Business in 2012 and, together with students from the University of Bolton, hopes to build and make the Keating Bolt, the world's fastest production car, reaching more than 300 miles per hour.
 Keating Supercars planned to sell around 30 cars a year.

-The Company was liquidated in May, 31 2021.
+The company was liquidated on May, 31 2021.